Search-based Testing of Simulink Models with Requirements Tables: From Requirements Table to Stateflow

 We prove that the fitness function generated from the algorithm described in \Cref{alg:RT2Stateflow} satisfies the properties from \Cref{def:ftprop}.
 Formally, \begin{theorem} Let $\mathit{rt}$ be an $\mathit{RT}$ and $\mathit{ff}$ the fitness function generated from $\mathit{rt}$ by the \RTtoStateflow algorithm, then $\mathit{ff}$ satisfies the properties from \Cref{def:ftprop}. \end{theorem} \begin{proof}[Proof Sketch] Our proof relies on three statements (stmt).

 (a) For each postcondition, converting relational expressions in the form $\term_1\oplus \term_2$ with $\oplus \in \{>,\geq\}$ into arithmetic expressions of the form~$\term_1- \term_2$, and replacing the logical operators ``$\&$'', ``$|$'', ``$\neg$'' with the operators \emph{min}, \emph{max}, and ``$-$'' returns a value that~is positive if the postcondition is satisfied and negative otherwise, the higher the positive fitness value is, the farther the system is from violating the postcondition; and the lower the negative value is, the farther the system is from satisfying the postcondition~\cite{FainekosPappas2009,menghi2019generating,larsen1988modal}.
+This consideration is consistent with the semantics from \Cref{sec:semantics}.